end2endzone/ShellAnything/README.md

 # Purpose #

-Adding new options to the Windows Explorer context menu can be done in many ways.
-One can create new context menus by [manually editing the registry](https://www.groovypost.com/howto/add-any-program-windows-context-menu/) but this option limited in support (static text, no submenus).
+Adding new options to Windows Explorer context menu can be done in many ways.
+One can create new context menus by [manually editing the registry](https://www.groovypost.com/howto/add-any-program-windows-context-menu/) but this option is limited in support (static text, no submenus).
 If you are technical person, you can also follow [this guide](https://stackoverflow.com/questions/20449316/how-add-context-menu-item-to-windows-explorer-for-folders) on StackOverflow.

 With Shell Extension, you can dynamically create a context menu item (or submenu) that is more relevant to the selected file(s).
 Shell extension are dynamic by nature because they are runtime DLL inside Windows Explorer.
-They can show or hide options based on the selected file's size, the content of the file, anything.
+They can show or hide options based on the selected file's name, size, content, etc.
 Shell extensions also have the ability to handle multiple selected files simultaneously.

 On the downside, writing shell extensions is complicated, tedious and difficult to debug.